appsbotta/EdgeAttend/README.md

 EdgeAttend detects whether each participant in a video call is attentive or not, entirely on the client device.
 A MobileNetV2-based binary classifier runs locally on every client machine.
 A lightweight server aggregates the results, assembles a shared grid view, and streams it back to all participants and to a browser-based monitor.

+This project was developed as a part of [Edge AI course](https://www.samy101.com/edge-ai-26/) at Indian Institute of Science, Bengaluru.

 ---

 ## Table of Contents